Local Kelantanese Dishes You Must Try – Ramadan Market in Kota Bharu Malaysia

 If you plan to travel to the East Coast of Malaysia, this is the best time to visit Kelantan.

-Hotels and resorts roll up their sleeves to dish out the best Ramadan cuisine of family favorites and even more tantalizing Malaysian delights.
+Hotels and resorts roll up their sleeves to dish out the best Ramadan cuisine of family favorites and even more tempting Malaysian delights.

 You must not miss the month-long food festival where the culture, flavor, color, and aroma of Malay cuisine come to life.